At Barotz Dental our mission is clearly defined:

 To enhance the lives of the people that we touch by providing the most up-to-date high quality dental care in a comfortable and personalized matter.

 We do not begin each day by asking, “how can we achieve this mission?”
-Instead, we focus on the here and now in order to provide the best, most personalized care for each patient, and in the end, we strive to fulfill this mission.
+Instead, we focus on the here and now in order to provide the best possible experience for each patient, and ultimately, we strive to fulfill this mission.
 Excellence in dentistry is about so much more than clinical know-how.
-It is about people, understanding their needs, wants, concerns and fears and then working together to achieve a lifetime of quality oral health.
-Many patients tell stories of how their ability to eat the foods they love again or a confident new smile has changed their life for the better.
-Perhaps the best example of this is a testimonial written by one of our success stories, a Barotz Dental patient who only recently overcame a lifetime of dental discontent and frustration.
-This lengthy but heart-warming testimonial means the world to our team at Barotz Dental, and it’s feedback like this that gives us the gratification of knowing that we truly do make a difference in people’s lives:
+It is about people, understanding their needs, wants, concerns and fears and then working together to achieve a lifetime of dental health.
+Many patients tell stories of how their newfound ability to eat the foods they love or a confident new smile has improved their life immeasurably.
+Perhaps the best example of this is a testimonial shared by one of our success stories, a patient who only recently overcame a life-long dental nightmare.
+This lengthy but heart-warming testimonial means the world to our team, and it’s feedback like this that gives us the gratification of knowing we truly make a difference in the lives those that we touch:

 When I was born, one of my permanent teeth never formed above the baby tooth in the front of my mouth and I had my first bridge, a Maryland Bridge, when I was 8 years old.